 Teams that built eval infrastructure in 2024 now hold datasets of hundreds or thousands of real failure cases.
 Teams starting today start from zero but inherit better tooling and a clearer playbook.

 The uncomfortable counterpoint: eval infrastructure can become its own theater.
-A system that scores 0.90 on the golden dataset and 0.91 next week looks healthy.
-If the dataset has not grown in three months and production traffic has drifted, those scores measure yesterday's failure modes, not today's.
-High eval scores are not evidence of quality.
-They are evidence that the system handles the cases you remembered to test.
+High scores are not evidence of quality — they are evidence that the system handles the cases you remembered to test.
 Distinguishing between the two is a discipline, not an output of the tooling.
+The eval stack only compounds if the dataset keeps growing.
+A frozen dataset is a false ceiling.

 How many examples does the golden dataset need before CI evals are meaningful?

-Fifty catches obvious regressions.
-Two hundred supports reliable trend detection.
+50–100 catches obvious regressions.
+200–500 supports reliable trend detection and covers major use cases[12].
 Example quality matters more than count — 50 adversarial, well-specified rows beat 500 happy-path samples every time.
 Grow by 10–20 examples per sprint, prioritized off real production failures, not synthetic edge cases.

 Can the same model serve as both generator and judge?

-No. Models rate their own outputs 5–7% higher than equivalent outputs from other models.
+No. GPT-4o showed 82% self-preference in controlled experiments before mitigation[9].
 That bias makes the score meaningless as a deployment gate.
-Use a stronger model — if the app runs GPT-4o-mini, judge with GPT-4o or Claude 3.5 Sonnet — or a separately fine-tuned evaluator.
+Use a stronger model — if the app runs GPT-4o-mini, judge with GPT-4o or Claude 3 Sonnet — or a separately fine-tuned evaluator.
 The structural rule: generator and judge are different runtimes.

 How do you evaluate multi-turn conversations?